tweithoener/minimalistic-howtos/ups-monitoring-with-nut.md

-#Minimalistic UPS Monitoring Wit Nut HowTo
+#Minimalistic UPS Monitoring With Nut HowTo

 Install nut on all machines that need information on the UPS state and the one the UPS is connected to (in case auf a USB or serial connection).